AngryMaciek/snakemake_vast_tools/README.md

   source .bashrc
   ```

-### Step 2: Snakemake installation
+### Step 2: Pandas and Snakemake installation

+To execute the workflow one would require pandas python library and snakemake workflow menager.
-Unless a  specific snakemake version is specified explicitly it is most likely the best choice to install the latest version:
+Unless a  specific snakemake version is specified explicitly it is most likely the best choice to install the latest versions:
   ```bash
   conda install -c bioconda snakemake
   ```